garysweaver/irie/README.md

 An example app using restful_json with AngularJS is [employee-training-tracker][employee-training-tracker], featured in [Built with AngularJS][built_with_angularjs].

-We test with [Travis-ci][travis] in Rails 3.1, 3.2, and Rails 4.
+[Travis-ci][travis] tests restful_json with Rails 3.1, 3.2, and Rails 4.
 Feel free to submit issues and/or do a pull request if you run into anything.

 ### Usage